lldap/lldap/example_configs/gogs.md

 Gogs can make use of LDAP and therefore lldap.

 The following configuration is adapted from the example configuration at [their repository](https://github.com/thchha/lldap/new/main/example_configs).
-The example is a container configuration - the file should just needs to live within `conf/auth.d/some_name.conf`:
+The example is a container configuration - the file should live within `conf/auth.d/some_name.conf`:

 ```
 $ cat /srv/git/gogs/conf/auth.d/ldap_bind_dn.conf